Juliet Gerrard

 Dame Juliet Ann Gerrard DNZM FRSNZ (born 1967) is a New Zealand biochemistry academic.
-She is a professor at the University of Auckland and the New Zealand Prime Minister's Chief Science Advisor.
+She is a professor at the University of Auckland and was New Zealand Prime Minister's Chief Science Advisor during the administration of Jacinda Ardern.

 Early life

 Gerrard was born in Nottingham, Nottinghamshire, England, in 1967.
 Her family frequently moved around the United Kingdom when she was a child, living in various locations including Nottingham, Wales and Grimsby.
 She liked science and focused on chemistry in her studies.

 Education and career

 Gerrard obtained a first-class honours degree in chemistry at the University of Oxford and then in 1992 a DPhil titled Studies on dihydrodipicolinate synthase, also from Oxford.
 She moved to Crop and Food in New Zealand in 1997 and then the University of Canterbury in 1998, where she rose to full professor.
 She then moved to a professorship at the University of Auckland in 2014, where she holds a Callaghan Innovation Industry and Outreach Fellowship.
 Having been the recipient of Marsden grants herself in 1998 and 2003, Gerrard went on to serve as the chair of the Royal Society of New Zealand's Marsden Fund Council from 2012 until 2018.

 Her research includes investigations of protein-protein interactions, lysine biosynthesis (particularly the enzyme dihydrodipicolinate synthase) and the application of protein chemistry to the food industry.
 She has over 175 publications, including three books.

 In June 2018 she was appointed the New Zealand Prime Minister's Chief Science Advisor, succeeding Sir Peter Gluckman and taking up the role for a three-year term starting 1 July 2018.
 In her role she has tried to "draw on as many science voices as possible", and to be "rigorous, transparent, accessible and inclusive".